zhengxuJosh/Awesome-RAG-Vision/README.md

-This repo aims to record advanced papers on Retrieval Augmented Generation (RAG) in MVLMs.
+This repo aims to record advanced papers on Retrieval Augmented Generation (RAG) in Vision (Computer Vision & Robotics & MVLMs).

-We strongly encourage the researchers that want to promote their fantastic work to the RAG for MVLMs to make pull request to update their paper's information!
+We strongly encourage the researchers that want to promote their fantastic work to the RAG for Vision to make pull request to update their paper's information!

 ## Contents